carlafranca/React-hooks-playlist-trials/README.md

 - route/Application holds the routers
 - components/VideoList is the video list page and the "Container" component
-- components/presentational folder holds all the stateless components except the VideoPalyer.jsx which needs to be isolated
+- components/presentational folder holds all the stateless components

 #### Data down.
 Events up.